 Learn what the Golden Ratio in photography is, how it compares to the Rule of Thirds and how to use it for photography composition.
-We’ll also look at the application of the fibonacci spiral in photography composition.

 The Golden Ratio has been used as a powerful composition tool for centuries.
 It is a design principle based on the ratio of 1 to 1.618.
 Hailed as ‘the perfect number’, the Golden Ratio can assist in creating images that have a strong composition, which will attract viewers to your photograph.

 The reason for this is simple, the Golden Ratio allows for a composition that is perfectly balanced from a viewer’s perspective, creating a photograph that is most pleasing to the human eye.
 We naturally prefer to look at an image that is balanced and harmonized, and the Golden Ratio provides this.